 - Relevance and cogency the most fundamental consideration which should be given to any piece of evidence is its relevance.
 Evidence must also be sufficiently cogent (reliable, convincing, truthful, sound) and compelling (of sufficient weight) that it logically supports the finding that has been made. - Hearsay evidence this is evidence based on what has been reported to a witness by others, rather than what he or she has heard directly.
 This evidence is generally inadmissible. - Opinion evidence a witness's opinions about a person, or about what happened or should have happened, are usually irrelevant to an inquiry unless the witness is an expert whose opinion is relevant to the subject matter of the investigation.
-PAIC rely on "expert witnesses" to provide opinion evidence in its investigation. - Direct and circumstantial evidence evidence can be either direct (evidence of what was said or done, perceived through any of the five senses) or circumstantial (evidence from which facts may be inferred).
+PAIC rely on "expert witnesses" to provide opinion evidence in its investigation. - Expert opinion evidence if a person has specialised knowledge based on a person's training, study, or experience they may present relevant evidence within their field of knowledge to establish the probability of a fact, for e.g., RLS to confirm if a survey is "land survey". - Direct and circumstantial evidence evidence can be either direct (evidence of what was said or done, perceived through any of the five senses) or circumstantial (evidence from which facts may be inferred).
 Typically, an investigator will make use of both forms of evidence although more weight should generally be given to direct evidence.
-Reviewing the evidence is an important preliminary step to reaching initial or preliminary conclusions about the matters under investigation. - Procedural Fairness and right to be heard Regulatory or governing bodies are required by legislation to afford procedural fairness to persons who are the subject of disciplinary proceedings.
+Reviewing the evidence is an important preliminary step to reaching initial or preliminary conclusions about the matters under investigation.

+• Procedural Fairness and right to be heard - Regulatory or governing bodies are required by legislation to afford procedural fairness to persons who are the subject of disciplinary proceedings.
 Investigators must provide all parties the right to respond to the allegations in an open and transparent manner.
 This is very important in an investigation that could result in an outcome that affects the rights, interests, or reputation of an individual.